mattfield/mattfield.github.io/_posts/2013-07-28-taking-things-out-of-context-functors-in-javascript.md

 {% endhighlight %}

 What we've just done is define a **Functor**.
 A Functor is a [typeclass](http://learnyouahaskell.com/types-and-typeclasses#typeclasses-101), a sort of interface that defines a behaviour.
-If we want to get all Haskell up in here, this is the definition:
+If we want to get all Haskell up in here, this is the typeclass definition:

 {% highlight haskell %}
 class Functor f where